an-slua-sidhe/an-slua-sidhe/README.md

 ### My name is Paul 😊 Welcome to my profile, tá fáilte romhaibh!

-- ☘ I am a Junior Full-Stack Software Developer based In Cork, Ireland 💾
+- ☘ I am a Junior Full-Stack Software Developer from Ireland 💾
 - 🌅 I am constantly seeking to learn more about tech and to expand my professional horizons
 - :octocat: Would love to collaborate with like-minded people on interesting new projects 🤝
 - 👀 Seeking new opportunities!

 ### You can reach me here:
 <!-- Add LinkedIn Icon  -->